eclipse-archived/orion.client/CONTRIBUTING.md

 Project description
 --------------------
-Orion's objective is to create a browser-based open tool integration platform which is entirely focused on developing for the web, in the web.
-Tools are written in JavaScript and run in the browser.
-Great care has been taken to provide a web experience for development, rather than to recreate the traditional desktop IDE experience in a browser tab.
+Orion is an open-source development platform focused on creating applications for the web, in the web.
+Tools are written in JavaScript and run in the browser, locally and in Electron.
+Great care has been taken to provide a world class web development experience, rather than to recreate the traditional desktop IDE experience in a browser tab.

 - [https://projects.eclipse.org/projects/ecd.orion](https://projects.eclipse.org/projects/ecd.orion)